 - Adjust your home – Make sure your home is easier to navigate.
 Clear your hallways and put away all loose rugs.
 Consider safety rails for your bathroom, as well as a sturdy chair to leave near tub/shower in order to sit down to wash.
 Consider getting a toilet seat rise (with arms installed) if you think you’ll have difficulties sitting down.
 Move things that you use on a daily basis (coffee machine, condiments, etc.) within arms’ reach of where you plan on resting most of the time.

 We hope that you never have to go through it, but if you do, at least you’ll know how to prepare for knee surgery.
 One important thing to do is to always talk to your doctor.
 He/she may recommend other things to do ahead of time depending on your situation, so always consult them.
-If you’ve been through knee surgery before, we’d love to get some feedback from you on how it went and if you have other suggestions on how to get ready for it.
+If you are thinking about knee surgery, then take a look at our ice knee wrap before you leave.
+We believe that it will help.
+Also, if you’ve been through knee surgery before, we’d love to get some feedback from you on how it went and if you have other suggestions on how to get ready for it.
 Until next time!

 Disclaimer – We are not doctors here at SimplyJnJ and we are not qualified to provide medical advice.
 The information above on how to prepare for knee surgery was posted for informational purposes only and should not be interpreted as medical advice.